-Parents naturally have many questions about camp from activities and accommodations to medical care and counselors.
+Parents and caregivers naturally have many questions about camp from activities and accommodations to medical care and counselors.
 Please let us know if you have questions about Clover Patch Camp.

 Who are the campers?